vianna-research/website/pages/01_workgroups/nogueira/research/eas.md

 ![Schematic drawing of a cochlear modell.](eas.jpg)

-# Binaural fusion of EAS
+# Electric Acoustic Integration
-* Investigation of central electic acoustic interaction through speech understanding performance and cortical EEG measurements;
+* Investigation of central electric acoustic interaction through speech understanding performance and cortical EEG measurements;
-* Investigataion of peripheral electric acoustic interaction through electric-acoustic pitch matching and measurment of auditory brainstem responses;
+* Investigation of peripheral electric acoustic interaction through electric-acoustic pitch matching and measurement of auditory brainstem responses;
 * Optimization of the CI fitting using the measurements of central and peripheral electric acoustic interaction.

 Abbreviations:
 ES:        electric stimulation
 AS:        acoustic stimulation
 EAS:       electric-acoustic stimulation

 ---